Salonijindal/pair-programming-instragram-clone/README.md

 ## Description

-For an assignment, we had the idea to create a simple instagram clone within 24 hours with another student in BrainStation CS Bootcamp.
+For an assignment, we had the idea to create a simple instagram clone within 24 hours in the BrainStation CS Bootcamp.
 Although we have little functionality, we put in a lot of effort given the short deadline of this project.
 Check it out!

 ### Developer Roles